 1. Book a band: Find the perfect wedding band by researching groups with wedding experience and ask for a demo and testimonials before meeting them.

-2. Go A-list: Wow your guest with a celebrity act — a company like Firebird Events can secure a former X Factor or Britain’s Got Talent contestant, for example.
+2. Choose a crowd-pleaser: Wow your guest with a celebrity act (well, sort of) - some companies can secure a former X Factor or Britain’s Got Talent contestant, for example.

-3. Pay tribute: If you have a favourite band or artist but your wedding budget won’t quite stretch to a public appearence from your idol, find out if a tribute act is available.
+3. Pay tribute: If you have a favourite band or artist but your wedding budget won’t quite stretch to a public appearance from your idol, find out if a tribute act is available.

 4. Classical delight: Hire a string quartet or harpist to play your wedding ceremony song or the can help create atmosphere during your wedding breakfast.